dipamsen/notebook/src/regex.typ

 This means for each regular language, there exists a finite automaton that recognizes it, and there exists a regular expression that describes it.

-Formally, a regular expression is defined somewhat as follows:
+Formally, a regular expression is defined as follows:

+1. The symbol $epsilon$ is a regular expression that describes the language containing only the empty string.
-1. For any character `c`, the string `c` is a regular expression that describes the language containing only the string `c`.
+2. For any character `c`, the string `c` is a regular expression that describes the language containing only the string `c`.
-2. If `r1` and `r2` are regular expressions, then the *concatenation* `r1r2` is a regular expression that describes the language containing all strings formed by concatenating a string from the language described by `r1` with a string from the language described by `r2`.
+3. If `r1` and `r2` are regular expressions, then the *concatenation* `r1r2` is a regular expression that describes the language containing all strings formed by concatenating a string from the language described by `r1` with a string from the language described by `r2`.
-3. If `r1` and `r2` are regular expressions, then the *union* `r1|r2` is a regular expression that describes the language containing all strings that are either in the language described by `r1` or in the language described by `r2`.
+4. If `r1` and `r2` are regular expressions, then the *union* `r1|r2` is a regular expression that describes the language containing all strings that are either in the language described by `r1` or in the language described by `r2`.
-4. If `r1` is a regular expression, then the *Kleene star* `r1*` is a regular expression that describes the language containing all strings that can be formed by concatenating zero or more strings from the language described by `r1`.
+5. If `r1` is a regular expression, then the *Kleene star* `r1*` is a regular expression that describes the language containing all strings that can be formed by concatenating zero or more strings from the language described by `r1`.

 (While denoting regular expressions, parentheses are used to group expressions, e.g., `(r1|r2)*`.
 Also though not in the formal definition, it is common to use `+` to denote one or more occurrences of a character or group.)